kdave/btrfs-progs/Documentation/btrfs-subvolume.rst

         crash.
 Use one of the *--commit* options to wait until the operation is safely stored on the device.

+        Deleting subvolume needs sufficient permissions, by default the owner cannot delete it unless it's enabled by a mount option *user_subvol_rm_allowed*, or deletion is run as root.
         The default subvolume (see ``btrfs subvolume set-default``) cannot be deleted and returns error (EPERM) and this is logged to the system log.
 A subvolume that's currently involved in send (see ``btrfs send``) also cannot be deleted until the